 Scenic highways provide the motorist with a view of distinctive natural characteristics that are not typical of other areas in Riverside County.
-Views of the San Bernardino and San Jacinto Mountains from Interstate 10 are particularly impressive.
 The intent of these policies is to conserve significant scenic resources along scenic highways for future generations, and to manage development along scenic highways and corridors so that it will not detract from the area's natural characteristics.

 As shown on Figure 9, Scenic Highways, there are several existing and potential Scenic Highways within the Area Plan.
 State Route 243 between Idyllwild and the Banning city limits is an official State Scenic Highway.
 This highway rises from the valley of the San Jacinto Mountains and through the San Bernardino National Forest.
 The remainder of State Route 243 from Banning to its intersection with Interstate 10 is a State Eligible Scenic Highway.
-Interstate 10 has also been nominated as a State Eligible Scenic Highway.